 A Confident Dog, Not a Velcro Dog

 Having a clingy dog is not necessarily a bad thing.
 Many people wouldn’t have it any other way.
 I personally love having my dog by my side, but I can’t help but question just how mentally healthy it is for him to be so clingy.
-I see a lot of dogs come to Camp Holiday Barn for the first time with confidence and assuredness… able to calmly separate from their Mom or Dad in the lobby and happily seize the new adventure.
-Then there are those who whine and whimper … fearing having to face a new experience on their own.
+I see a lot of dogs come to Holiday Barn Pet Resorts for the first time with confidence and assuredness, able to calmly separate from their Mom or Dad in the lobby and happily seize the new adventure.
+Then there are those who whine and whimper, fearing having to face a new experience on their own.
 I WANT my dog to be the strong, secure, independent one, and I’m sure you do too.